SSWConsulting/SSW.Rules.Content/rules/git-powered-cms-solutions/rule.md

 * Con 2
 * Con 3

-### CrafterCMS
+### Crafter CMS

-[CrafterCMS](https://craftercms.org/) is a headless CMS that - while headless - is often described as hybrid-headless as it incorporates both traditional and headless elements.
+[Crafter CMS](https://craftercms.org/) is a headless CMS that - while headless - is often described as hybrid-headless as it incorporates both traditional and headless elements.

 ✅ **Pros**